smoh/ETGOutskirts/docs/notes/sample.md

 - 'reject' sample: probaEll < 0.2 30829
 - 'select' sample: probaEll > 0.6 5104

+NOTE: By using 'VDISP > 70', I restricted the sample to those with VDISP measurement.
+NOTE: The catalog of Huertas-Company+11 is based on SDSS DR7 spectroscopy catalog

 For visual inspection, randomly select 250 galaxies from